andrewmichelson/CCDM_Documentation/SOFA/SOFA Score Implementation.md

 Important information to note about this function:

 * Since UOP is not available, serum Cr is used to assess the renal SOFA score.
-* Outliar exclusion is performed for FiO2 by dropping values <21 and >100, for GCS by dropping values <3, and for mean arterial pressure by dropping all values <0 and greater than the 0.999 quantile of the included dataset.
-This is done by default, but can be turned off by modifying the code above.
+* Outliar exclusion is performed as they are for the [vital signs] (https://andrewmichelson.github.io/WUSTL-CCDM/data_extraction/vitals.html)

 **To calculate the SOFA score, the algorithm needs 4 tables of information:**